-I have 2 questions when I arrive at a new place.
+I have 2 questions whenever I arrive at a new place.

 Question 1.
 Can you jaywalk?